ivylabs/IvyDC/README.md

 ![Ivy DC](https://raw.githubusercontent.com/ivylabs/IvyDC/master/static/custom/img/ivydc_screenshoot.png)

-#Some of the features in this 0.0.5 release:
+#Some of the features in this 0.0.6 release:
-* Features and bugs fixed on others components
+* bugs fixed

 #What is the road map for the next version?
-* New Template
-* Bugs fix
+*

 We dare you to improve this plugin with ideias, starts, pull request, ...

 #Old Realeases

+###0.0.5 releaseease:

+* Features and bugs fixed on others components

 ###0.0.4 releaseease: